 <p><strong><span style="color:#e74c3c;">What about two congruent equations?
 Are they parallel?</span></strong></p>

 <p>Good question.
 Let's say we have $y = x$ and $2y =2x$, two separate lines.
 Well, they still have the same slope.
 In fact, they're the SAME equation, just in a different form.
 Are the lines parallel?
-Technically yes.
+Technically no, beaause recall that two parallel lines <em>never</em> touch (though some may say that they are parallel because "they are the same thing").
 Will GRE ask about this?
 Likely not.</p>